emqxarchive/emqx-docs-en/source/config.rst

     cluster.dns.name = localhost

-Application name used to build the node name with the IP address:
+Application name is used to build the node name with the IP address:

 .. code-block:: properties

     cluster.dns.app  = emqx

-Autocluster using etcd
+**Autocluster using etcd**

-Cluster discovery strategy is etcd:
+Configure cluster discovery by etcd:

 .. code-block:: properties